-238 ANALYSIS
+243 ANALYSIS

 We did not exclude any data except for instances where missing data made analyses not reliable.
-239 Samples with a low DNA quantity and quality produce data for only a small number of SNP 240 loci.
-Relatedness estimates are only reliable if they are based on several hundred SNP loci 241 [wang2016pedigrees, foroughirad2019quality], because small numbers of loci can lead to high 242 variances in the estimates.
-Analyses were conducted in R [current version 4.4.3; R Core Team 243 (2023) and Stan (version 2.18, Carpenter et al., 2017).
-We used functions in the package 244 'rethinking' (McElreath, 2020) to construct and summarize the linear models.
-Following the 245 social convention of this approach, we report the 89% compatibility intervals (89% CI) of the 246 posterior sample.
-247
+Samples with a low DNA quantity and quality produce data for only a small number of SNP loci.
+Relatedness estimates are only reliable if they are based on several hundred SNP 246 loci (Foroughirad et al., 2019; Wang, 2016), because small numbers of loci can lead to high 247 variances in the estimates.
+Analyses were conducted in R [current version 4.4.3; R Core Team 248 (2023) and Stan (version 2.18, Carpenter et al., 2017).
+We used functions in the package 249 'rethinking' (McElreath, 2020) to construct and summarize the linear models.
+Following the 250 social convention of this approach, we report the 89% compatibility intervals (89% CI) of the 251 posterior sample.
+252

-Our response variable is the average relatedness between all pairs of individuals within one 248 sex.
-As in Sevchik et al. (2022), we analysed this in two ways: first, as a continuous variable 249 ranging between -1 and +1, reflecting average relatedness as whether individuals share more 250 or less alleles than expected by chance; and second, as a categorical variable coded as yes/no, 251 reflecting whether the average relatedness among a pair of individuals is more or less than the 252 threshold that kin are expected to have (r 0.125 and r 0.25).
-We had planned to include as 253 explanatory variables the site diameter, the site sample size, and the number of generations 254 at a site.
-However, because we were able to only obtain samples from two populations, we 255 did not include these variables in the models because it would be impossible to say which of 256 the factors might explain the site differences (see also our Discussion).
-We did however use 257 the site diameter data to ensure that the two populations were comparable.
-Permutations 258 (i.e., randomly assigning site ID to individuals) and general linear models estimating average 259 relatedness of each individual to all others at that site (average relatedness $\sim \alpha$ [site]) were used 260 to determine whether individuals at one site are more closely related to each other than the 261 individuals at another site.
-262
+Our response variable is the average relatedness between all pairs of individuals within one sex.
+As in Sevchik et al. (2022), we analysed this in two ways: first, as a continuous variable ranging between -1 and +1, reflecting average relatedness as whether individuals share more or less alleles than expected by chance; and second, as a categorical variable coded as yes/no, reflecting whether the average relatedness among a pair of individuals is more or less than the threshold that kin are expected to have (r 0.125 and r 0.25).
+We had planned to include as explanatory variables the site diameter, the site sample size, and the number of generations at a site.
+However, because we were able to only obtain samples from two populations, we did not include these variables in the models because it would be impossible to say which of the factors might explain the site differences (see also our Discussion).
+We did however use the site diameter data to ensure that the two populations were comparable.
+Permutations (i.e., randomly assigning site ID to individuals) and general linear models estimating average relatedness of each individual to all others at that site (averagerelatedness $\sim \alpha[\text{site}]$ ) were used to determine whether individuals at one site are more closely related to each other than the individuals at another site.

-263 Comparison of average relatedness between the two populations
+Comparison of average relatedness between the two populations